Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Values

-Company values can provide a sense of direction and purpose to the work that employees do day to day.
+Company values can provide a sense of direction and purpose for employees.
 It is not enough, however, to articulate these values.
 Strong leadership must also serve as an example of putting company values into action.
 When employees see their leadership align with company values, they feel more motivated to align their own work accordingly.

 Does the organization implement policies that translate its values into material actions?
 Is there a sense of “organizational justice” where employees feel that everyone in the organization is held to the same high standard?
 These questions can help evaluate the place of values in the overall organizational health of a company.